Prepare Income Taxes

 Effective Rates in Future Years Under Current Law

 By 2014, nearly 22 million taxpayers may be subject to the alternative minimum tax (AMT).
 Overall, then, under current law, the effective federal rate will have increased from 21.5 percent in 2001 to 24.1 percent in 2014.
 This is sure to effect our refund amounts.

-2001 focuses primarily on individual income, the pattern of changes to the
+on individual income, the pattern of changes to the total

-total effective rate over the 2001-2014 period comes almost entirely from
+effective rate over the 2001-2014 period comes almost entirely

 The effective rate for the lowest income sector increases from 5.4 percent in 2001 to 8.3 percent in 2014; in contrast, the rate for the top quintile climbs from 26.8 percent to 28.8 percent and that for the top 1 percent of taxpayers rises from 33.0 percent to 33.6 percent over the same period.